johnisom/time_manager/README.md

 ## TODOS

+* Remove the need to state name.
+Since this is meant for only a single person (uses home directory), it doesn't make sense to require the user to enter their name every they use the program.
 * Refactor viewing functions.
 There is a lot of reused code and it's messy, so lets DRY things up.
 * Port from *NIX based to cross-platform compatible (Windows/DOS and *NIX)